Saint Justin, Martyr

 In the opening of the Dialogue, Justin relates his vain search among the Stoics, Peripatetics, and Pythagoreans for a satisfying knowledge of God; his finding in the ideas of Plato ways to attain the contemplation of the Godhead; and his meeting on the seashore with an elderly man who told him that only by divine revelation could blessedness be attained, that the prophets had conveyed this revelation to humanity, and that their words had been fulfilled.
 Through his own studies he became convinced of the truth of their teachings.
 And the daily life of Christians, and the courage of the martyrs, convinced him that the accusations thrown against them were false.

 From him we have one of the earliest descriptions of how Baptism was administered and of the rite of the Eucharist.
-According to church tradition, Justin suffered martyrdom with six others – five men and one woman – at Rome under the Emperor Marcus Aurelius, when Rusticus was prefect of the city (between 162 and 168).
+According to church tradition, Justin suffered martyrdom with six others – five men and one woman – in Rome under the Emperor Marcus Aurelius, when Rusticus was prefect of the city (between 162 and 168).

-His relics are said to be housed in the church of St. John the Baptist in Sacrofano, a few kilometers north of Rome.
+His relics are said to be housed in the church of St John the Baptist in Sacrofano, a few kilometers north of Rome.
 Pope Leo XIII had a Mass and an Office composed in his honour and set his feast day on April 14.
 It is now celebrated on June 1.